IBM-Cloud/terraform-provider-ibm/website/docs/d/cos_bucket.html.markdown

 # ibm_cos_bucket_replication_rule

-Retrieves information of replication configuration on an existing bucket. .
-For more information, about configuration options, see [Replicating objects](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-replication-overview).
+Retrieves information of replication configuration on an existing bucket.
+For more information about configuration options, see [Replicating objects](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-replication-overview).

 To configure a replication policy on a bucket, you must enable object versioning on both source and destination buckets by using the [Versioning objects](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-versioning).